 Would-be Olympians were also facing the same issues the rest of us were in early 2020: They were afraid for their health and their families' wellbeing; they were isolated from their social support systems.
 Some — including Muhammad this past January — were diagnosed with COVID-19.
 In May of 2020, the murder of George Floyd by Minneapolis Police changed everything once again: as a public outcry for justice overwhelmed the nation, it also weighed heavily on Black athletes, many of whom already carried the burden of achieving success in a racially discriminatory system.
 “You’re motivated to still go for it because it’s your dream, but you’re trudging along at times,” swimmer Simone Manuel said this June after revealing she’d been diagnosed with overtraining syndrome.
 “Being a Black person in America played a part in it.”

 For the athletes who made it to the 2020 Games, the stressors only continued to add up.
 During every Olympics and Paralympics, participating athletes are left to grapple with a relentless barrage of media attention, and the pressures inherent to competing on a world stage.
-“It’s also lonely and you spend so much time traveling with your team, you might be in a hotel room by yourself,” 17-time Paralympic medalist and track and field star Tatyana McFadden tells Refinery29.
+“It’s also lonely and you spend so much time travelling with your team, you might be in a hotel room by yourself,” 17-time Paralympic medalist and track and field star Tatyana McFadden tells Refinery29.
 Additionally, many athletes are under tremendous financial pressure.
 While big-name athletes might have sponsorships that pay the bills, most of those who compete have to find other ways to make ends meet while also training.
 This year, the event’s institutional racism and sexism have been in the spotlight as well, with people questioning, as the nonprofit Color of Change tweeted, the Olympics’ “pattern of selectively & cruelly punishing Black women.”

 Despite all that athletes face, however, their mental health needs can go unaddressed.

 That’s partially because some athletes feel uncomfortable asking for help, according to Trent Petrie, PhD, a professor and director for the University of Northern Texas Center for Sports Psychology.
-In a June 2020 survey, he asked college athletes about their use of mental health services before and about six weeks following the cancellation of the college sports seasons, which occurred in mid-March 2020.
+In a June 2020 survey, he asked college athletes about their use of mental health services before and about six weeks following the cancellation of the university sports seasons, which occurred in mid-March 2020.
 “The unfortunate reality is that in our sample, upwards of 70% never were using any of the mental health resources that were available to them,” he says.
 As a society, people have a hard time asking for help with mental health in general, says Dr. Petrie.
 But athletes have additional pressures that can make it even more challenging.
 “Some see it as signifying weakness or vulnerability,” he says.
 “There’s a ‘push-through’ mentality that athletes have,” Muhammad agrees.”
 It’s good in sport but it’s not always good in real life.”

-But others say that athletes not speaking up is a symptom of systemic issues in sports that penalize athletes who do prioritize their mental health.
+But others say that athletes not speaking up is a symptom of systemic issues in sports that penalise athletes who do prioritize their mental health.
 “I think it has to start with organizations and governing bodies prioritizing the mental health of athletes, which is not something I often see,” Aly Raisman, a gymnast and three-time Olympic gold medalist, tells Refinery29.
 “For a long time, it’s been the medals and money and reputation of organizations over athletes' mental health and wellbeing.
 It’ll be hard for athletes to feel like they’re being taken care of or treated the way they should be.”

-Both Raisman and Dr. Petrie say they’ve felt heartened by big names such as Simone Biles and tennis pro Naomi Osaka coming forward about their mental health, saying that these kinds of statements can normalize seeking care for all athletes.
+Both Raisman and Dr. Petrie say they’ve felt heartened by big names such as Simone Biles and tennis pro Naomi Osaka coming forward about their mental health, saying that these kinds of statements can normalise seeking care for all athletes.
 But, Raisman adds, she’d like to see governing bodies, such as USA Gymnastics, make looking after the mental health of athletes a top priority.
 Doing so might give more folks the courage to ask for support, she says.

 And in that area, Raisman says she doesn’t believe things have gotten better.
 “I can’t speak for the other governing bodies or other athletes, but from my perspective, personally, in my every day I don’t see a difference in the way that I’m treated by USA Gymnastics,” she told Refinery29 in an interview the week before the Olympics.
 “Myself and other survivors who have spoken out are treated like garbage on the side of the street.
 They don’t care about how we feel.
 But, you know, I hope that the Olympic athletes who are competing now are treated better.
 But from what I'm seeing online from certain athletes speaking out…”

 Here, Raisman trails off.
 But her point is clear: After Osaka announced she wouldn’t be appearing at press conferences at the French Open, in part to protect her mental health, she was threatened with suspension and fined $15,000.
-She ultimately withdrew from the Open entirely and has since been vehemently criticized — though others, including tennis stars such as Billie Jean King, Serena Williams and, Venus Williams, have spoken up in support of the athlete.
+She ultimately withdrew from the Open entirely and has since been vehemently criticised — though others, including tennis stars such as Billie Jean King, Serena Williams and, Venus Williams, have spoken up in support of the athlete.

 Biles, meanwhile, has received both praise and negative attention online for her withdrawal.
 Controversial media talking head Piers Morgan tweeted of Biles: "Are ‘mental health issues’ now the go-to excuse for any poor performance in elite sport?...
 Just admit you did badly, made mistakes, and will strive to do better next time.
 Kids need strong role models not this nonsense."
 But many others also made their voices heard in support of Biles.
 Raisman said she was “proud” of Biles.
-USA Gymnastics tweeted: “We wholeheartedly support Simone’s decision and applaud her bravery in prioritizing her well-being.
+USA Gymnastics tweeted: “We wholeheartedly support Simone’s decision and applaud her bravery in prioritising her well-being.
 Her courage shows, yet again, why she is a role model for so many.”

 Still, given the backlash athletes who speak up about mental health are currently facing and have experienced in the past, Raisman says: “[Governing bodies just trying to do ] ‘better’ is not acceptable.
 When someone says it’s ‘better,’ it’s just starting from such a low bar that it’s still not acceptable, even if someone says it’s a little bit better.”

 Refinery29 asked USA Gymnastics if they'd like to comment on this sentiment, but has not yet received a response.
-When Refinery29 told Dr. Bartley we'd heard from someone who said that the governing bodies and USOPC haven't done enough to prioritize athlete mental health, she said: "We are rapidly growing the mental health support available to Team USA athletes and look forward to how we can continue to improve what we are offering to meet their mental health needs."
+When Refinery29 told Dr. Bartley we'd heard from someone who said that the governing bodies and USOPC haven't done enough to prioritise athlete mental health, she said: "We are rapidly growing the mental health support available to Team USA athletes and look forward to how we can continue to improve what we are offering to meet their mental health needs."

 "Myself and other survivors who have spoken out are treated like garbage on the side of the street."